 There’s no denying that having a functional telephone communications system is a requirement for running a successful business, but you shouldn’t have to pay a fortune for it.
 Companies of all sizes are now discovering that they can switch to VoIP and save money in the process.
-Long-distance fees alone can drop by an average of 40%.
-And, according to a report by Tech.co, if you make international calls, you’ll see your calling fees decrease by 90%.
+According to a report by Tech.co, if you make international calls, you’ll see your calling fees decrease by 90%.¹

 The reason calls are so inexpensive is that they’re using the Internet to send voice data instantaneously.
 By contrast, a landline uses the PSTN (Public Switched Telephone Network), which is a network of cables that transmits voice data using an aging infrastructure that is expensive to maintain.
 Those maintenance costs are passed on to the user.
 VoIP eliminates those fees charges companies based on either the number of users they have, the minutes they use, or a flat fee.

 Lower calling charges isn’t the only area where small businesses save money when they choose VoIP.
 VoIP users also ditch the hassle of buying and maintaining expensive hardware and equipment.
 VoIP, in general, requires less equipment and maintenance.

 Businesses that choose hosted VoIP can save even more because there’s no equipment to buy other than optional IP phones for the front desk and executive offices.
 With hosted VoIP, the provider houses and maintains all of the hardware and equipment.
 All you need is a phone that connects to the Internet and a reliable Internet connection.
 "Amazing technology has simplified our patient communication immensely!
 We are fairly new and can't wait to learn even more Weave features... customer service and tech support is SPOT ON and can't be beat! " - The Eye Station